Helperbird/website/src/features/pdfs.md

 ---
 layout: templates/features.html
-title: Annotate and highlight Pdfs | Helperbird extension
+title: Annotate & highlight PDFs with dyslexia support | Chrome, Firefox, Edge, iPad, iPhone
-description: Quickly annotate and highlight PDFs with Helperbird online for free.
+description: Helperbird makes it easy to annotate your PDF documents with dyslexia support and send them for group review online and for studying.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,